Interconnecting Jenkins with RBAC of Kubernetes Clusters (Example)

 Generate the kubeconfig file of a specified service account.

-- If you need a token that never expires, you can also manually manage secrets for service accounts.
-Although a permanent service account token can be manually created, you are advised to use a short-lived token by calling the TokenRequest API for higher security.
+- If you need a token that never expires, you can manually manage secrets for service accounts.
+Although a permanent service account token can be created manually, you are advised to use a short-lived token by calling the TokenRequest API for better security.

 Because the cluster version used in this case is v1.25, the ServiceAccount will not have a secret created automatically.
 This example shows how to manually create a secret named dev-secret and associate it with the ServiceAccount named dev.